jessehattabaugh/docs/pages/docs/features/static-builds.md

 Once built and deployed, we can go to the deployment URL that Now gave us and see our static app live!

-The above example is available in the now-examples github org under this repository and it is subsequently deployed to the following URL: [nextjs-static-example.zeit.sh](https://nextjs-static-example.zeit.sh)
+The above example is deployed to the following URL: [nextjs-static-example.zeit.sh](https://nextjs-static-example.zeit.sh)

 _The above deployment is public so you can append `/_src` or `/_logs` to the URL to see the source of logs!_

 You can see the source code of the deployment here: https://github.com/now-examples/nextjs-static

-> Make sure you have the latest version of the Now CLI to utilise static builds.<br/> You can get it from [zeit.co/download](https://zeit.co/download).
+> Make sure you have the latest version of the Now CLI to utilize static builds.<br/> You can get it from [zeit.co/download](https://zeit.co/download).

 ## More Examples
 With Docker, the possibilities for what we can build as a static app are endless.
 Let's take a look at a few more examples of what you can do with a `Dockerfile` and a static Now deployment.